linxiaow/blasterGame/README_[linxiaow].txt

 Level 3:
 - in createAsteroid, a fast asteroid aims at the spaceship
 - add dual ship when enter level 3. fade in fade out
+- for randomness.
+I continue with 1 out of 3(can be modified though, but 1/3 is reasonable to play via trying)

 Addition:
 1. add health property.
 Show heart in the right top corner to indicates 2 points of health.
 Picture source: https://image.baidu.com/search/detail?ct=503316480&z=0&ipn=d